Jake Paul vs. Anthony Joshua odds, predictions: Fight picks from proven boxing expert

 Nagel has analyzed the Jake Paul vs. Anthony Joshua bout and one of his top prop picks is Joshua to win by TKO/KO at -475.
 Joshua has three knockout wins in his last four fights, including a second-round KO victory over Francis Ngannou in March 2024.
 Joshua enters the fight with a five-inch height disadvantage and six-inch reach disadvantage.

-The 28-year-old YouTuber turned boxer is eight years younger than Joshua and weighs nearly 25 pounds lighter.
+The 28-year-old YouTuber turned boxer is eight years younger than Joshua and weighs nearly 25 pounds lighter, even with a weight clause limiting Joshua to 245 pounds for the bout.
 Joshua has also posted a 28-4 career record, with 25 knockouts.
 Paul, meanwhile, is 12-1 and has seven knockouts, but has not faced the type of competition that Joshua has.
 Nagel says all signs are pointing toward Joshua as the value side of this fight.
 See the rest of Nagel's prop bets here.

 New users can check out the latest bet365 bonus code to get $150 in bonus bets after placing a $5 bet: